Multi-modal Relational Item Representation Learning for Inferring Substitutable and Complementary Items: Methodology

-In prior works~\cite{decgcn,dhgan,yan2022personalized,hao2020p}, ground truth relationships are estimated from user behaviors, such as \textit{co-view} for substitutable relationships and \textit{co-purchase} for complementary relationships.
-However, these estimates are often noisy, as co-purchase data may include unrelated or even substitutable items (\Cref{fig:intro}).
-To address this, we leverage LLMs to augment user behaviors by filtering out noise using carefully designed prompts (\Cref{tab:llm_template}) for inferring substitutable and complementary relationships.
-Specifically, we sample a subset of user behaviors and use LLMs to evaluate whether item pairs are substitutable or complementary.
-We show that LLM-augmented user behaviors are more reliable in inferring item relationships, as demonstrated in ~\Cref{sec:dataset_analysis}.
+Prior works~\cite{decgcn,dhgan,yan2022personalized,hao2020p} derive training labels from user behaviors, using \textit{co-view} as a proxy for substitutability and \textit{co-purchase} as a proxy for complementarity.
+However, these behavior-derived edges are noisy proxies for the true relations (\eg co-purchase can contain unrelated or even substitutable items; \Cref{fig:intro}).
+To mitigate this noise, we employ LLMs with prompts (\Cref{tab:llm_template}) to validate item pairs and construct a cleaner supervision set.
+Specifically, we sample a subset of behavior-derived item pairs and query an LLM to judge whether each pair is substitutable or complementary.
+The resulting LLM-validated edges form $\mathcal{E}_{\text{LLM}}=\mathcal{E}_{\text{LLM}}^s\cup \mathcal{E}_{\text{LLM}}^c$, which provides more reliable supervision (\Cref{sec:dataset_analysis}).

-While LLMs excel at assessing item-item relationships, their slow inference speed makes them impractical for large-scale modeling.
-Consequently, computing item representations remains essential.
-To address this, we sample a subset of user behaviors to construct the filtered, LLM-augmented training data, denoted as $\mathcal{E}_{\text{LLM}}$.
+While LLMs can assess item-item relations effectively, their inference cost makes them impractical for large-scale scoring over all item pairs.
+Therefore, we only use $\mathcal{E}_{\text{LLM}}$ as \emph{training supervision}, while learning item representations for efficient inference at scale.